munificent/game-programming-patterns/book/bytecode.markdown

 * **An untagged union:**

     This uses a union like the previous form, but does *not* have a type tag that goes along with it.
-It's like a raw union in C or C++.
 You have a little blob of bits that could represent more than one type, and it's up to you to ensure you don't misinterpret them.

     This is how <span name="untyped">statically-typed</span> languages represent things in memory.
-Since the type system ensures that you don't misinterpret values at compile time, you don't validate it at runtime.
+Since the type system ensures that you don't misinterpret values at compile time, you don't need to validate it at runtime.

     <aside name="untyped">

     This is also how *untyped* languages like assembly and Forth store values.
     Those languages leave it to the *user* to make sure they don't write code that misinterprets a value's type.
-Not for the feint of heart!
+Not for the faint of heart!

     </aside>

-    * *It's compact.* You can't get any more efficient than storing just the absolute bits you need for the value itself.
+    * *It's compact.* You can't get any more efficient than storing just the bits you need for the value itself.

     * *It's fast.* Not having type tags implies you're not spending cycles checking them at runtime either.
 This is one of the reasons statically-typed languages tend to be faster than dynamic ones.